 No kitchen should be without a slow cooker.
-With this simple appliance, you can create sumptuous soups, stews, chili, tender cuts of meat, and other dishes.
-The biggest plus is that you can fill the cooker up in the morning and let it cook all day, resulting in a complete and delicious meal that’s ready to eat the moment you return home.
+With this simple appliance, you can create sumptuous soups, stews, and chilis, tender cuts of meat, and other delicious dishes.
+The biggest plus: you can fill the cooker up in the morning and let it cook all day, resulting in a complete and delicious meal that’s ready to eat the moment you return home.

 A regular-size slow cooker can be a bit too much for some households.
 Enter the mini slow cooker.
 This is a great alternative for those who want the convenience of a slow cooker with a scaled-back output.